Suraj-Bhor/100-Days-of-ML-Code/README.md

 ## Day 71: 18<sup>th</sup> June 2020 : ResNet Paper - Continued day 2
 * Continue reading the resnet paper and making notes in Notion.
 * After finishing with CNNs will make the notion notes public.

+## Day 72: 19<sup>th</sup> June 2020 : In-House Kaggle Competition
+* Worked on the Kaggle competition for classifying the Human protein images.
+* Trying different architectures but still accuracy is not budgeing a lot.
+* Will try other different ideas.